 No tuition and unit-based fees refund or cancellation will be issued for courses taken and subsequently waived.

 The Dean has the final decision on all course waivers.
 This decision may not be appealed.

-BBA Course Substitutions: PHR, SHRM-CP or SHRM-SCP certification within three years may be used as a substitute for HRCU 445 Human Resource Studies
+BBA Course Substitutions: PHR, SPHR, SHRM-CP or SHRM-SCP certification within three years may be used as a substitute for HRCU 445 Human Resource Studies

 Students with IT professional certification(s) may substitute courses as outlined below provided that their certification(s) are unexpired and currently recognized in the field.
 Refer to MyBrandman for additional information on IT certification substitutions listed by catalog year.